 Employees who are reduced in hours shall not lose any benefits they have already earned.
-For this purpose, benefits are defined as length of service, sick leave, and vacation earned as an employee.
+For this purpose, benefits are defined as length of service, earned as an employee.
 Reduced in time employees shall be treated as part-time employees under this Handbook and shall accrue additional benefits accordingly based on their part-time status.